Serge synthesizer: (early 1990s)

-They also introduced new variations on existing modules such as the VC Timegen Osc/clock/dual VC clock, and were able to use better quality parts and quality control.
-Affordable component quality improved massively through the 1980s, especially good quality, cheap potentiometers.
+They later introduced new variations on existing modules such as the VC Timegen Osc/clock/dual VC clock, and were able to use better quality parts and quality control.
+Affordable component quality improved massively through the 1980s, especially good quality, low cost potentiometers.

 STS gradually phased out custom panels in favor of standardized "Shop Panels".
 One and two panels systems were available.